bcgov/citz-imb-common-code/README.md

 This application will be used to showcase the code, packages, and services that the Common Code team offers.
 It will also serve as a testing grounds for packages before new versions are published.

-- Running on a NodeJS:20 with React, Express, and Postgres.
+- Running on a NodeJS:20 with React, and Express.

 ---